 HOW AN EMPLOYER CAN HELP EMPLOYEE AFTER A CAR ACCIDENT

 CO2 Partners is one of the top executive coaching consultants in the country, providing coaching services for large and medium sized businesses around the country.
-The lead partner at C02, Gary Cohen, recently shared with us the importance of good leaders demonstrating support for their employees after a car accident or other disability.
+The lead partner at C02, Gary Cohen, recently shared with us the importance of good leaders providing support for their employees after a car accident or other disability.

 Being seriously injured in an accident comes with many challenges.
 Anything the employer can do to make it less stressful for the employee is greatly appreciated.